cirofabianbermudez/nvim_setup/README.md

 ## Gettting started

-This is my personal [Neovim](https://neovim.io/) configuration file, it can be used in Windows and Linux, it has the following plugins:
+This is my personal [Neovim](https://neovim.io/) configuration file, it can be used in Windows and Linux, it uses the [lazy.nvim](https://github.com/folke/lazy.nvim) plugin manager and it uses the following plugins:

 - Two color-schemes (catppuccin,rose-pine)
 - Telescope